zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-app/create-app.md

 ## Introduction

-This lab walks you through the steps to create a web app in your visual application project.
+This lab shows you how to create a web app in your visual application project.
 It also shows how to add business objects to store your web application's data.

 Estimated Lab Time: 15 minutes